ANP-Granular/ParticleTracking/docs/source/RodTracker/RodTracker.md

 ## Loading rod position data

 To load a position dataset in the form shown in [](#saving), click on the `Load Rods` button and select the folder with the desired `*.csv` files.
+For the [example dataset](#dataset-format--folder-structure), pre-corrected rod position data is provided in `resources/example_data/csv` folder.

 ```{hint}
 You are supposed to select a folder containing position data files, **NOT** the data files themselves.